top of page

-Without a doubt, Parrots can eat Mealworms and be at no risk.
-Mealworms are enriched with protein, dietary fiber, essential amino acids, and fats- making them safe and healthy for parrots to consume.
-They can enjoy these larvae both ways- live or dried.
-However, keep in mind to combine this treat with a balanced diet of colorful vegetables, fruits, seeds, and nuts.
+Without a doubt, parrots can eat Mealworms and be at no risk.
+Mealworms are enriched with protein, dietary fiber, essential amino acids, and fats, making them safe and healthy for parrots to consume.
+They can enjoy these larvae both ways—live or dried.
+However, keep in mind to combine this treat with a balanced diet of colourful vegetables, fruits, seeds, and nuts.

 First, let’s understand what mealworms are.
-They are the larvae form of the mealworm beetle.
-Yellow in color and squishy in appearance, a mealworm is more than what meets the eyes.
+They are the larval form of the mealworm beetle.
+Yellow in color and squishy in appearance, a mealworm is more than what meets the eye.
 Infused with various nutrients, mealworms can provide energy for birds as well as humans.

-Their outer skin is less likely to choke the parrot, and they cannot attack the bird as a defense.
-It will be relatively easy for your parrots to bite the larva and drain the gut and juicy insides into their stomach.
+Their outer skin is less likely to choke the parrot, and they cannot attack the bird as a defence.
+It will be relatively easy for your parrots to bite the larvae and drain the gut and juicy insides into their stomach.

 A quick way to understand why mealworms are safe for parrots is by looking at their health benefits, which include—